 It's not the high-end variant, but the Xbox One S is a great console for the majority of gamers.

 It's smaller and lighter than the Xbox One and the power unit is built-in which is also a nice touch.
-The launch edition has a whopping 2TB of storage, too.
 Although the Xbox One S supports 4K resolution, it's limited to video playback so you'll have to hold out for the Xbox One X for 4K gaming (or get the PS4 Pro).

 Read more about the Xbox One S.